federico-paolillo/memoize/README.md

 Essentially we want to avoid executing a function again if its inputs do not change.
 This repository provides helper methods to memoize a function that can take up to 16 parameters.

-Also most of NuGet packages out there are outdated and do not target .NET Standard so they cannot be used with .NET Core.
+Another reason for this package is that most of NuGet packages out there are outdated and do not target .NET Standard so they cannot be used with .NET Core.

 # How do I use it ?

-Add an `using` for Memoization namespace.
+Add an `using` for `Memoization` namespace.
 Call `Memoizer.Memoize(fn)` and pass it the function that you want to memoize.
-You will receive back and instance of `Memoizer` which you can use to control memoization for your function.
+You will get back and instance of `Memoizer` which you can use to control memoization for your function.
 Invoke the method `Call` from the `Memoizer` instance to execute the memoized function.

-Code example:
+For example:

 ```csharp